vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 A good approach when we have a solution that works in one context but not in another is to take a step back and understand the reasons why the solution works in the former context.

-So for APIs, we had that mental model:
+For APIs, we have that mental model:

 ![Secure APIs](/assets/posts/2020/1/broadcasting-events-to-multiple-solutions/secure-apis.png)